wafihfzhn/wecan/README.md

 - Run `yarn start`
 - Open localhost:3000/wecan

-In case you can run this repo, you can open
+In case you can not run this repo in development, you can open

 ## How To Use
 There are four Playgrounds you can see,  just click the menu on the page